MatthewJamesBoyle/onaflix-demo/demos/fixing-renovate-dependencies.md

 ## Prerequisites

-- Access to a Gitpod environment with this repository
+- Access to a Ona environment with this repository
 - GitHub CLI token configured (`GH_CLI_TOKEN` environment variable)
 - Renovate CLI is pre-installed in the devcontainer